 Bike Repair Classes

-Employees interested in learning about bicycle safety or repair techniques can take classes at any location and be reimbursed for expeses.
-Employees must verify eligibility prior to class registration by emailing CommuterChoice or calling 617 384 RIDE (7433)
+Benefits eligible employees based in Cambridge or Allston interested in learning about bicycle safety or repair techniques can take classes at any location and be reimbursed for expenses.
+Employees must verify eligibility prior to class registration by emailing CommuterChoice or calling 617 384 7433

 For tips, videos, and additional safety resources utilize the City of Boston's Urban Cycling Guide